 What is 100% Ceramic Cookware?

 100% ceramic cookware is usually made from clay, natural minerals, and quartz sand.
 After the shape-forming process, the combination is hardened by firing vitrification at about 1915° Fahrenheit.
-Ceramic cookware often undergoes a glazing method to get the waterproof and decorative surface.
+Ceramic cookware often undergoes a glazing method to get a waterproof and decorative surface.

-According to the Asma Sheikh (Founder of The Kitchen Advisor), Ceramic cookware which is made of clay also known as pure or classic ceramic cookware.
+According to Asma Sheikh (Founder of The Kitchen Advisor), Ceramic cookware is made of clay also known as pure or classic ceramic cookware.
 It’s the best choice for your daily cooking since it’s durable, scratch-resistant, and easy to take care of.
 Moreover, this kind of cookware is absolutely safe while it does not contain metal materials.

 How to Choose the Best Ceramic Cookware

 When shopping for ceramic cookware, you should consider some specific factors so you can make a well-informed decision.
 Let’s have a look at the following factors before you buy your required cookware.